HomeTrue North Blog

 10. Cultus Lake

 Considered one of the best swimming lakes near Vancouver, Cultus Lake is known for its beautiful, sandy beaches and clear, clean, freshwater lake.
 It's a popular spot for fishing, hiking, paddle boarding, kayaking, and a plethora of other outdoor activities.
-This scenic spot is often called the gem of Fraser Valley.
 The Cultus Lake Provincial Park is a great place to base your activities.
-Then you can also dine at the shoreside restaurants and shop at the beachy boutiques.
+You can also dine at the shoreside restaurants and shop at nearby stores.

 Freshwater gleams under the sun in Chilliwack's Cultus Lake near Vancouver British Columbia